These ImageThink creativity exercises will help you ideate, innovate, and inspire

 Take a deep breath, and a pencil, add a little meditative illustration and allow your mind to open to new ideas.

 ImageThink’s Director of Creative Development leads this simple, repeatable practice that helps us center ourselves, align our own thinking, and regain focus in the midst or at the end of a long day.

 Think of it as a savasana for meetings or retreats.

 What makes you stop, the word “STOP” or the red octagon behind it?

 Iconography and text go hand in hand with signage all over our daily lives.
 And while the written word is certainly helpful, our brains rely heavily on the immediately recognizable and universal symbolism that you encounter in signs.

-In this creativity exercise, ImageThink tasks participants with redesigning something seen and adhered to all over the world.
+In this creative visualization exercise, ImageThink tasks participants with redesigning something seen and adhered to all over the world.

 More creativity exercises to come!

-Be sure to come back next week to this same post for the reveal of our next exercise!
+Be sure to come back next week to this same post for the reveal of our new creativity exercises for teams!

 Want to bring an ImageThink visual leadership workshop to your organization?
 Read about our workshops here, or speak directly with someone about our tracks today.